sandboxie-plus/sandboxie-docs/Content/ResourceAccessMonitor.md

-# Resource Access Monitor
+# Resource Access Monitor (for Sandboxie Classic)

 The Resource Access Monitor tool displays the names of any system resources that are accessed by programs running under the supervision of Sandboxie.
-Designed to make it easy to identify those system resources which should be excluded from sandboxing, this tool doesn't replace the [Sandboxie Trace](SandboxieTrace.md) facility.
+Designed to make it easy to identify those system resources which should be excluded from sandboxing, this tool can be used with the [Sandboxie Trace](SandboxieTrace.md) options.

 **Important:** Please use the Resource Access Monitor tool only if you are asked to do so.